 As you walk down Nashville’s main drag just after sunset, it’s easy to see how the Music City earned its nickname.
 Shops selling guitars, custom leather jackets, and boots are wedged between ever-expanding honky tonk bars that play all of country’s greatest hits, and then some.
 The sounds of street performers tinkering away on their homemade instruments, the strum of guitars, and the drawl of southern voices create a soundtrack that can be heard nowhere else but Nashville.

-The city has boomed in the recent years, with 14.5 million visitors in 2017 compared to 8.5 million visitors in 2008.
+The city has boomed in the recent years, with the number of visitors doubling in just a decade.
 Soon-to-be brides and grooms are choosing Nashville as their destination for pre-marriage debauchery, rather than Las Vegas.
 Big name country artists like Jason Aldean, Dierks Bentley, and Blake Shelton have all opened doors to bars of their own, welcoming fans in droves.

 If the mainstream scene isn’t your thing, there is plenty of low-key country music to enjoy in Nashville’s bordering towns, that host porch festivals and open mic nights for those who want to hear upcoming artists and their original songs.